Lab Members

 Dallas, TX

-Jonathan worked in the Welsh lab for two years, primarily focusing on regulatory T-cell immunotherapy and radiation combinations.
+Jonathan worked in the Welsh Laboratory for two years, primarily focusing on regulatory T-cell immunotherapy and radiation combinations.
 He is currently a second-year medical student at UT Southwestern in Dallas, TX with his future plans still to be determined.

 Alexandra Cadena